PaperMC/PaperDocs/source/server/configuration.rst

 ===================

 Paper has introduced environment variables and JVM properties to override configuration values in `paper.yml`, `spigot.yml`, `bukkit.yml`, and `server.properties`.
+This allows you to override simple values, such as string, int, boolean, double, and long.
+Complex structures such as maps and lists are not supported.

 Environment variables
 ~~~~~~~~~~~~~~~~~~~~~

 Each environment variable starts with a prefix (see the table below), followed by the configuration key, replacing ``.`` and ``-`` with ``_``.
-This works with string, int, boolean, double, and long values.

 +-----------------------------------+--------------------------+
 | Configuration                     | ENV Prefix               |